MicrosoftDocs/dynamics-365-customer-engagement/ce/includes/cc-connector-for-SRS-short.md

-Dynamics 365 Connector for SQL Server Reporting Services
+Dynamics 365 for Customer Engagement Connector for SQL Server Reporting Services